‘All art must go underground:’ Ukraine scrambles to shield its cultural heritage

 “With each invasion, some loss of culture is inevitable,” said Taras Voznyak, director of the Lviv National Art Gallery.
 “Putin knows that without art, without our history, Ukraine will have a weaker identity.
 That is the whole point of his war — to erase us and assimilate us into his population of cryptofascist zombies.”

-While museums often have their own bunkers, or wider networks in Europe they can rely on to house some of their art, independent galleries and artists are relying on each other.
+While museums often have their own bunkers, or wider networks in Europe they can rely on to house some of their art, independent galleries and artists are relying on one another.

 One of the most successful efforts to protect Ukraine’s contemporary art is underway in the western city of Ivano-Frankivsk, where an artists’ collective has converted a subterranean cafe into a bunker.
 Working day and night with a network of van drivers, the works of more than 30 artists — from delicate collages to hanging sculptures to giant, 6-by-14-foot paintings — have been whisked here from all over Ukraine.
 Eleven artists who fled their homes have also been offered residencies to keep producing art through the war.